uuu-network/explorer/README.md

 ## License

-UNetwork is licensed under the Apache License, Version 2.0.
+U Network is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.